stsievert/salmon/_sources/performance.rst.txt

 * Launched Salmon on a Amazon EC2 ``t3.large`` instance.
 * Simulated client response time using the most similar task I could find [#1]_.
-Response times were a Gaussian random variable with mean 750ms and standard deviation 250ms.
+Response times were a modified Gaussian random variable with mean 750ms and standard deviation 250ms (modified so always greater than 200ms).
 * Each client for 50 responses.

 Here are the performance results with that setup: